c3g/GenPipes_Docs/docs/source/index.rst

 Welcome to the GenPipes Documentation!
 ----------------------------------------

 GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.
-It offers open sourced 12 validated and scalable pipelines for various genomics applications.
+It offers 12 open source, validated and scalable pipelines for various genomics applications.

 GenPipes documentation is organized to address the needs of new users as well as seasoned users and contributors. :ref:`Documenatation Map<docs_genpipes_archmap>` provides details on how this documentation is organized.